 PMI Baltimore Site - Columbia Lunch Meeting

-This educational event qualifies for 1.00 PDU within the PMI Talent Triangle - Technical Project Management
+This educational event qualifies for 1.00 PDU within the PMI Talent Triangle - Strategic and Business Project Management

 NIST Baldrige Cybersecurity Excellence Builder